 FACTS ABOUT FENTANYL

 Illicitly manufactured fentanyl and its dangers, while well-documented by health professionals and law enforcement, are largely unknown to the general population and even more so to its most vulnerable population: youth and young adults.
 According to the CDC, fentanyl is involved in more deaths of Americans under 50 than any other cause of death, including heart disease, cancer, and all other accidents.
-Among teenagers, overdose deaths linked to synthetic opioids like fentanyl tripled in the past two years, yet 73% have never heard of fake prescription pills being made with fentanyl.
+Among teenagers, overdose deaths linked to synthetic opioids like fentanyl tripled in the past two years, nearly half have never heard of fake prescription pills being made with fentanyl.

 Fentanyl is a potent synthetic opioid.

 POTENT: Up to 50x stronger than heroin and 100x stronger than morphine.
+A few grains of sand worth can be lethal.

 SYNTHETIC: Not plant-based.
 Made in a lab.